Workflow automation overview

 Image showing Baserow workflow automation

-How workflows are structured
+How automation is structured

 Level Description Example